laoshanxi/app-mesh/docs/source/Coverity.md

 # How to scan github C++ project by Coverity

+Use Coverity cloud scan defects for Open Source project

 ## Prepare Coverity tools
 1. Open coverity scan website and login with Github account.
 2. In "My Dashboard", add your github project.